 When starting a freelance company, it’s a good idea to write out a business plan, one that outlines your strategy.
 Include details about forming your freelance business as well as the structure that you want to use.
 Decide what you plan to sell or create, who you’ll target as clients and how you’ll finance your company.
 You’ll also want to consider whether there is a need for what you’re offering on the Dutch market.

 After completing the form, you’ll be ready to make an appointment to visit your local KVK.
 Be sure to bring your completed form, the address of your business and a valid identification.
-For your identification, you can use your passport, a Dutch driver’s license or a residence permit.
-You’ll also need to bring 50 euros to cover the registration fee.
+Keep in mind; if your business address is different from your personal registered address you should bring the rental agreement for the business address.
+For your identification, you can use your passport or a residence permit.
+The registration fee to open a business at the KVK is €82,25 and must be paid by either debit or credit card on site.

 Once you’re registered, you’ll receive a KVK number that identifies your business.
 You’ll need this number for your company invoices and other documentation.

-Each quarter, you or your financial manager will need to figure out the amount of your VAT declaration and send your BTW to the tax department.
+Each quarter, you or your financial manager will need to figure out the amount of your VAT declaration and send your VAT to the tax department.
 You can reduce the amount that you owe with business-related deductions like equipment for your work, the cost of transportation or other materials.

-If you fail to input your VAT declaration when it’s due or if you don’t make your payment on time, then you will be charged a fine.
+If you fail to input your VAT declaration when it’s due or if you don’t make your payment on time, you will be charged a fine.

 Check out Xolo guide for details on VAT obligations for freelancers in the Netherlands.